azhao1981/system-design-primer/README.md

 * What are the inputs and outputs of the system?
 * How much data do we expect to handle?
 * How many requests per second do we expect?
-* What is the expected read to write ratio?
+* What is the expected read to write ratio(比例)?

 ### Step 2: Create a high level design

 Outline a high level design with all important components.

-* Sketch the main components and connections
+* Sketch(素描) the main components and connections
-* Justify your ideas
+* Justify(证明合法) your ideas

 ### Step 3: Design core components

-Dive into details for each core component.
+Dive into(专研) details for each core component.
 For example, if you were asked to [design a url shortening service](https://github.com/donnemartin/system-design-primer/blob/master/solutions/system_design/pastebin/README.md), discuss:

 * Generating and storing a hash of the full url
     * [MD5](https://github.com/donnemartin/system-design-primer/blob/master/solutions/system_design/pastebin/README.md) and [Base62](https://github.com/donnemartin/system-design-primer/blob/master/solutions/system_design/pastebin/README.md)
-    * Hash collisions
+    * Hash collisions(碰撞)
     * SQL or NoSQL
     * Database schema
 * Translating a hashed url to the full url
-    * Database lookup
+    * Database lookup(查找)
 * API and object-oriented design

 ### Step 4: Scale the design

-Identify and address bottlenecks, given the constraints.
+Identify and address bottlenecks(瓶颈), given the constraints.
 For example, do you need the following to address scalability issues?

 * Load balancer
 * Horizontal scaling
 * Caching
 * Database sharding

-Discuss potential solutions and trade-offs.
+Discuss potential(潜在的) solutions and trade-offs(权衡).
 Everything is a trade-off.
 Address bottlenecks using [principles of scalable system design](#index-of-system-design-topics).

-### Back-of-the-envelope calculations
+### Back-of-the-envelope(信封) calculations(运算)

-You might be asked to do some estimates by hand.
+You might be asked to do some estimates(预算) by hand.
 Refer to the [Appendix](#appendix) for the following resources:

 * [Use back of the envelope calculations](http://highscalability.com/blog/2011/1/26/google-pro-tip-use-back-of-the-envelope-calculations-to-choo.html)
 * [Powers of two table](#powers-of-two-table)